A penalized least squares estimator for extreme-value mixture models: Background

-will be called the $(d\times r)$ \emph{mixture model} with coefficient matrix $A$ and factors $\bo{Z}_{\bigcdot 1} ,\ldots,\bo{Z}_{\bigcdot r}$. \end{definition}
+will be called the $d\times r$ \emph{mixture model} with coefficient matrix $A$ and factors $\bo{Z}_{\bigcdot 1} ,\ldots,\bo{Z}_{\bigcdot r}$. \end{definition}

 \begin{remark} Note that two different coefficient matrices, containing the same columns but in different orders, will lead to the same mixture model $\bM$ if the distributions of $\bo{Z}_{\bigcdot 1}, \ldots, \bo{Z}_{\bigcdot r}$ are identical.
-To ensure identifiability, we will always assume that the columns of $A$ are decreasingly ordered according to the lexicographic order defined in equation~\eqref{lexi_order}. \end{remark}
+To ensure identifiability, we will always assume that the columns of $A$ are decreasingly ordered according to the lexicographic order~\eqref{lexi_order}. \end{remark}